danielcbit/apcctrl/doc/manual/manual.rst

 -------------------

-At this point, you should ensure that apcupsd is handling the connection to the UPS correctly.
+At this point, you should ensure that apcctrl is handling the connection to the UPS correctly.
 This test assumes you have a UPS that speaks apcsmart protocol, over either USB or a serial port.
 If you have an old-style voltage-signaling UPS, please skip to the next section (`Simulated Power Fail Test`_).

-When apcupsd detects a problem, it generates an EVENT, which consists of sending a message to the system log then invoking the ``apccontrol`` script (normally in /etc/acpupsd/apccontrol) to handle the event.
+When apcctrl detects a problem, it generates an EVENT, which consists of sending a message to the system log then invoking the ``apccontrol`` script (normally in /etc/acpupsd/apccontrol) to handle the event.

 In order to create an event, remove the serial port plug from the back of your computer or from the back of the UPS.
-Within 6 seconds, apcupsd should detect the lack of serial port communications and broadcast a ``wall`` message indicating that the serial port communications was lost:
+Within 6 seconds, apcctrl should detect the lack of serial port communications and broadcast a ``wall`` message indicating that the serial port communications was lost: